WHO WE ARE

 Ronnie Minganja was raised by her uncle, Joseph B. Mulenga, in the town of Serenje, Zambia.
 She grew up under his guidance and inherited the morals and values which gave him his standing in the community.
 Ronnie arrived in the US in 2002 and is one of the originating members and primary driving forces behind the founding of Self Empowerment through Education.
 Currently she is working as a Certified Nurse's Aide and is enrolled in a program to become a Registered Nurse.

-Kathleen Schaffer is a consultant working in international reproductive health.
-She worked at Family Care International, a non-governmental organization based in New York City for 8 years as a program officer for the Anglophone Africa program.
-Kathleen was also Peace Corps Volunteer in Jordan and served as an English Teacher.
+Kathleen Schaffer is a Senior Consultant at AC Disaster Consulting where she works to support local and state governments in emergency preparedness, response, and recovery.
+Kathleen worked at Family Care International, a non-governmental organization based in New York City as a program officer for the Anglophone Africa program.
+Kathleen was also a Peace Corps Volunteer in Jordan and served as an English Teacher.
 Kathleen has a Master's of Science in International Development from Tulane University.